-Wearables are not the only protagonists of the commercialization of network-connected devices that are changing the health aspects in the lives of individuals.
+Wearables are not the only protagonists of the commercialisation of network-connected devices that are changing the health aspects in the lives of individuals.
 With the spread of home automation devices and the introduction of voice control in every smartphone, some things that were previously unthinkable have now become possible.
-Those with reduced mobility can now take advantage of managing certain aspects of their home, from lights to appliances, simply using their own voice.
+With IoTM devices, those with reduced mobility can now take advantage of managing certain aspects of their home, from lights to appliances, simply using their own voice.
 Integrated systems of notifications and alarms can also help individuals with a cochlear implant.
 In general, it can be stated that home automation systems help to improve different aspects of everyday life.

 Other medical technological innovations related to sensors and to the Internet of Medical Things include those equipments used by those suffering from a specific condition that need to constantly keep an eye on parameters such as: insulin level, blood pressure, blood oxygen in the blood and much more.
 The sensors are easy to use and allow you to always have these parameters under control.